apache/zetacomponents/Document/tests/files/rst/parser/s_027_standard.rst

                                'token' =>
                               ezcDocumentRstToken::__set_state(array(
                                  'type' => 5,
-                                 'content' => 'This footnote is numbered automatically and anonymously using a ', 'line' => 345,
+                                 'content' => 'This footnote is numbered automatically and anonymously using a', 'line' => 345,
                                  'position' => 0,
                                  'escaped' => false,